CoreLathe/Armature-7_Traces/README.md

 **The Architecture**

 Armature-7 enforces reasoning discipline through seven operations.
-These are structural constraints, not procedural steps.
+It is a formal specification enforcing operational semantics (constraint propagation, epistemic suspension, dimensional verification) via symbolic runtime monitors.
+The system is currently implemented on frontier LLM architectures; traces are generated in single-pass execution without rejection sampling or post-hoc editing.

 Dimensional budgets, once committed, bind all downstream claims.
 Violation triggers halt and regroup, not continuation.
 When a trace reaches a knowledge boundary, it suspends and logs the boundary rather than synthesizing past it.